ultralytics/hub/README.md

 Ultralytics HUB datasets are just like YOLOv5 🚀 datasets, they use the same structure and the same label formats to keep everything simple.

 When you upload a dataset to Ultralytics HUB, make sure to **place your dataset yaml inside the dataset root directory** as in the example shown below, and then zip for upload to https://hub.ultralytics.com/.
 Your **dataset yaml, directory and zip** should all share the same name.
-For example, if your dataset is called coco6, then you should have a coco6.yaml inside your coco6/ directory, which should zip to create coco6.zip for upload:
+For example, if your dataset is called coco6 as in our example [ultralytics/hub/coco6.zip](https://github.com/ultralytics/hub/blob/master/coco6.zip), then you should have a coco6.yaml inside your coco6/ directory, which should zip to create coco6.zip for upload:

 ```bash
 zip -r coco6.zip coco6